mborgerson/wiki-export/wiki/Dashboard.md

     random changing solid color burst which fades to the swirling starfield.

+Not quite true about needing the remote control, if playing a CD while full screen visualization is displayed, press the eject button on the front of the Xbox console.

 ### Soundtrack name Easter-Egg (“&lt;<Eggs&beta;ox>&gt;”)

 Stored in settings\_adoc.xip (which is actually an XBE file)